 - You can walk on your own or with friends.

-- It’s low impact, so you can do it right up to your due date if you feel okay.
+- It’s low impact, so you can do it right up to labour if you feel okay.

 - If you work too far from home to walk all the way, you could get off the bus or train a stop early and walk the rest of the way.